YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ## ActionExecuted event {#ActionExecuted}

-Reports to CIC that the client has taken an action on the specified feature or mode.
+Reports to CIC if the client has taken an action on the specified feature or mode.

 ### Context fields